 “Each of us on the NextGen Committee brings something special to the table.
 We’re each making our own unique brushstrokes on the canvas that is Daddy Ray’s legacy."

 McCall Langford, granddaughter of Ray C. Anderson

-Over the past six years, the committee has funded more than $500,000 in programs with focus ranging from conservation and climate change education, to urban agriculture, agroforestry and now grassroots solutions to climate change in Indigenous communities.
+Over the past ten years, the committee has funded more than half a million dollars in programs with focus ranging from conservation and climate change education, to urban agriculture, agroforestry and now grassroots solutions to climate change in Indigenous communities.

 “Clearly we are not the biggest players, but we can find success in the multiplier effects.
 The rate at which the NextGen has been able to focus its efforts on addressing global warming and climate change education has proven effective."